jro31/jethro-codes/_articles/my-story.md

 As it was, I accepted a role at an education company in London, so my dream of using coding to work overseas would have to wait a little longer.

-This was again working on a Rails app, at a very transitional time in this company.
+This was again working on a Rails app, at a very transitional time for this company.

-Unlike my previous role, where Covid had dried-up any income streams, Covid created great opportunities for an innovative educational firm.
+Unlike in my previous role, where Covid had dried-up any revenue streams, here it created great opportunities for an innovative educational firm.

 It was also a start-up, although a much bigger one than my first job, which only had about 20 employees at any one time.
 And what we did was provide one-on-one tutoring to British school children, using overseas tutors.

-I stayed in the role for a year, but after 12 months I found myself wanting a change of scenery.
+I stayed in the role for a year, but after 12 months I found myself wanting a change.

 The world was opening-up now, and it seemed the right time to start pursuing the life that had attracted me to coding in the first place.